José Altafini: Palmeiras

 Altafini made his debut for the Italian-Brazilian Palmeiras team of São Paulo in Brazil on 29 January 1956, scoring a brace on his debut, and becoming the youngest goalscorer for the club, at the age of 17, a record which still stands today.
 He played for the Brazilian club for two seasons (1956 and 1957), scoring 32 goals in 63 matches competitive, and 89 goals in 114 matches including semi-official matches and friendly matches.
 His goalscoring ratio of 0.74 goals per game is the fifth best ever average for a Palmeiras player.
 On 9 June 1957, he scored all five goals in Palmeiras's 5–0 win over Noroeste, which is also a joint-club record for the most goals by a single player in a Palmeiras match.
-On 6 March 1958, Altafini scored two goals in an historic match against the legendary Santos team of Pelé, Pepe and Zito in the Torneio Rio-São Paulo.
+On 6 March 1958, Altafini scored two goals in a historic match against the legendary Santos team of Pelé, Pepe and Zito in the Torneio Rio-São Paulo.
 Altafini was one of the protagonists of the match, which ended in a 7–6 win to Santos, despite his goals.